stolostron/rhacm-docs/manage_cluster/alicloud.md

 9. Prepare the `import.yaml` file for the Alibaba Cloud cluster.

-    **Note:** If your managed Alibaba Cloud cluster cannot resolve the domain name of your {{site.data.keyword.cloud_pak_mcm}} hub cluster, you must manually download the `import.yaml` file and change the domain name to IP from bootstrap secret.
+    **Note:** If your managed Alibaba Cloud cluster cannot resolve the domain name of your Red Hat Advanced Cluster Management for Kubernetes hub cluster, you must manually download the `import.yaml` file and change the domain name to IP from bootstrap secret.

     1. Paste the following command in the terminal, then modify the command to download the `import.yaml` file: